mariana-stefani/aroma-healing/README.md

 [Google Fonts](https://fonts.google.com/)

 * Its fonts were used on the website.
-Main theme font was "Raleway" and sub-theme font was "Sans-Serif".
+Main theme font was *"Raleway"* and sub-theme font was *"Sans-Serif"*.

 [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial)